maykinmedia/objects-api/docs/installation/deployment/objecttypes-api/kubernetes.rst

 Here you can find a reference implementation of the Objecttypes API deployment for a Kubernetes cluster using `Helm`_.

-This Helm chart installs the Objecttypes API and is dependent on a PostgreSQL database, installed using a `subchart`_.
+The `Helm chart`_ installs the Objecttypes API and is dependent on a PostgreSQL database, installed using a `subchart`_.

 .. warning:: The default settings are unsafe and should only be used for